-We’ve become a nationally recognized leader in redefining community and public media.
-Our mission is to serve as a model community media organization providing programming and educational opportunities to the community through all means technologically available.
+Northampton Open Media is a community media arts center whose mission is to serve as a forward-looking organization enabling expression of all kinds across mediums, providing resources and programming and educational opportunities to the community through all means technologically available.

 We have educated hundreds of community members, provided hundreds of thousands of dollars in free equipment to makers, have pioneered next generation multimedia youth programs, and produced thousands of hours of programming.